darominski/vslib_experiments/source/vslib/docs/source/usage_examples/controllers.rst

 are verified for stability using Jury's stability test:

 1. Sum of odd-index coefficients must be larger than sum of even-index coefficients
-2. Sum of even and odd coefficients divided by the sum of absolute values of coeffcients must be less than a negative value for floating point precision (equal to `-1e-7`)
+2. Sum of even and odd coefficients divided by the sum of absolute values of coefficients must be less than a negative value for floating point precision (equal to `-1e-7`)
 3. Roots of the polynomial must lie within the unit circle.

 In case any issue is found during validation, the offending :code:`Parameter` will not be accepted and cannot be used by